lo0oper/Crux/README.md

 Crux a data visualizer application
 =======

-### ➡️ Click [here](https://www.loom.com/share/dd2c5c7bceaa4840a09753211c08c031) to see the demo of the application.
+### ➡️ Click [here for Part1: Making basic project structure](https://www.loom.com/share/dd2c5c7bceaa4840a09753211c08c031) and [here for Part2:handling QnA](https://www.loom.com/share/f66318c93e8543da91c17dc5f1b103ee)to see the demo of the application.
 I keep updating the demo with each functionality that I add to the application
 ### About Application
 This is django application with no authentication right now, utilising sqlite database to store data.
 Steps to run the application